 Oval cuts appear bigger because the table of an oval is 10% larger of the one from a brilliant of the same weight.
 It is, therefore, not that strange that people often opt for an oval diamond instead of a round one.
 Even though oval diamonds are a bit rarer than “Princess cuts”, they aren’t necessarily more expensive than the square cut.
 Ovals and Princesses have a similar polishing loss.
 The polisher aims to lose as little diamond as possible when creating an oval or a princess.

 An oval has almost the same sparkle as a brilliant but looks bigger than a brilliant with the same weight.
-Ovals are considered feminine and elegant.
+Ovals are feminine and elegant.
 At Royal Coster Diamonds, we have the most beautiful wedding and engagement rings with this diamond cut.
-For example this engagement solitaire ring with oval diamond or contact a diamond consultant for more rings with oval cut diamonds.
+Contact a diamond consultant for rings with oval cut diamonds.